West Virginia Court Records

 Anyone named above or a victim may file an objection within 30 days of the service.
 Following the expiry of these 30 days, the court may approve the petition with no hearing, deny the petition, or set a hearing date to consider the petition within 60 days.
 If a petition is granted, the petitioner must pay a $100 fee to the West Virginia State Police to process the expungement.
 Fees may be waived if the expungement was expedited due to a documented medical history of substance abuse.

 Human trafficking victims may petition a Circuit Court in the county of conviction to vacate and expunge the conviction using the same procedures above or as outlined in W. Va.
-Code § 61–11–26.
+Code § 61 11–26.
 Anyone filing this petition is not required to attend rehabilitation to obtain an expungement from the court.

 An expungement can be requested only once per lifetime.
 There is no limit indicated by the law on how many convictions can be petitioned per expungement.
-All forms for expungement are available on the West Virginia Courts website or through the Clerk of Court.
+All forms for expungement are available on the West Virginia Courts website or through the Clerk of Courts.

 Do Sealed Records Show up In West Virginia Background Checks?

 No. West Virginia statutes restrict sealed or expunged criminal records from appearing in background checks and advise most prospective employers not to ask for or consider this information in hiring decisions.
 There are legal consequences placed on any individual who fails to comply with these regulations.
 For instance, a person who intentionally and unlawfully violates the confidentiality of a sealed juvenile record is guilty of a misdemeanor (W. Va.
 Code §49–5–104).
-If convicted, the person is subject to a fine not exceeding $1,000, or imprisonment not above six months, or both, and a $300 fee for damages or actual damages, depending on which is greater.
+If convicted, the person is subject to a fine not exceeding $1,000, or imprisonment not exceeding six months, or both, and a $300 fee for damages or actual damages, depending on which is greater.

 Who Can See Sealed Criminal Records in West Virginia?

-In West Virginia and according to W. Va.
-Code § 61–11–26, sealed (expunged) records may only be inspected in specific conditions with a court order.
+In West Virginia, and according to W. Va.
+Code § 61 11–26, sealed (expunged) records may only be inspected in specific conditions with a court order.
 These conditions include:

 - Requests by a subject of the record